trexjacket/trexjacket/docs_src/tutorials/reactive-image-display/3-create-tableau-dashboard.rst

 .. image:: images/24-detail-shown.png

-That’s it, we now have a Tableau dashboard ready to use alongside our Anvil app.
+That's it, we now have a Tableau dashboard ready to use alongside our Anvil app.
 Next up, let's get our Tableau dashboard's API credentials that we need to authenticate our API calls.

-In Chapter 4, we’ll begin sending the details of your actions in Tableau using the Tableau API.
+In Chapter 4, we'll begin sending the details of your actions in Tableau using the Tableau API.